Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Match viewpoint of geo views/README.md

 ## How it works

 1. Use the `onNavigatingChanged(perform:)` modifier on each of the geo views to determine when they are navigating.
-2. When a given geo view is navigating, use the `onViewpointChanged(kind:perform:)` modifier to set its new viewpoint the other geo view's viewpoint.
+2. When a given geo view is navigating, use the `onViewpointChanged(kind:perform:)` modifier to set its new viewpoint on the other geo view's viewpoint.

 ## Relevant API